HuantWang/PROM/README.md

 ## Usage

 See [usage.md](./usage.md) for a step-by-step demo of Prom.
-More detailed documents for Prom are available at the [website](./docs/build/html/index.html).
+More detailed documents for Prom are available at our [website](./docs/build/html/index.html).

 ## Data